aspose-words/Aspose.Words-Documentation/net/developer-guide/knowledge-base/migrating-from-earlier-versions-of-aspose-words/public-api-changes-in-aspose-words-15-x-x/public-api-changes-in-aspose-words-15-11-0/_index.md

 public FormField InsertCheckBox(string name, bool defaultValue, bool checkedValue, int size)
 {{< /highlight >}}

-It enables defining default value and checked state of inserting check box separately.
+It allows defining default value and checked state of inserting check box separately.
 The behavior of the following existing overload is changed.

 **C#**